 Mean score of companies in the Patent Fuel industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Noble reported total carbon emissions of approximately 870,400,000 kg CO2e, with Scope 1 emissions accounting for about 870,400,000 kg CO2e, Scope 2 emissions at approximately 1,529,000 kg CO2e, and Scope 3 emissions from business travel at about 34,070,000 kg CO2e.
-This represents a slight increase from 2023, where total emissions were approximately 857,690,000 kg CO2e, primarily driven by Scope 1 emissions.
-Noble has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
-Additionally, the company has established a target to decrease the carbon intensity of its drilling operations by 20% by 2030, using 2021 as the baseline year.
-This target applies to both Scope 1 and Scope 2 emissions, reflecting a strong commitment to addressing climate change and supporting decarbonisation efforts in the industry.
-Noble's involvement in Project Greensand further underscores its dedication to sustainability, as it retains rights to all drilling work associated with the project until the end of 2027.
-This initiative aligns with its broader strategy to enhance environmental performance and reduce carbon emissions across its operations.
+In 2024, Noble reported total carbon emissions of approximately 870,400,000 kg CO2e, with Scope 1 emissions accounting for about 857,690,000 kg CO2e and Scope 2 emissions at approximately 1,529,000 kg CO2e.
+Additionally, Scope 3 emissions from business travel were reported at about 34,070,000 kg CO2e.
+This represents a slight increase in Scope 1 emissions from 2023, where they were approximately 857,690,000 kg CO2e.
+Noble has set ambitious climate commitments, aiming for near-zero emissions in both Scope 1 and Scope 2 by 2025.
+They are also targeting a 20% reduction in the carbon intensity of their drilling operations by 2030, using 2021 as the baseline year.
+This target is applicable to both Scope 1 and Scope 2 emissions, reflecting their commitment to addressing climate challenges and supporting customer decarbonisation efforts.
+The company is actively involved in Project Greensand, retaining rights to all drilling work until the end of 2027, which aligns with their sustainability goals.
+Noble's emissions data is sourced directly from Noble Corporation plc, with no cascaded data from a parent organisation.

 Access structured emissions data, company-specific emission factors, and source documents